Mafffia/InsightFace_align_in_DeepFace/README.md

   arcrep = DeepFace.represent(face_aligned, model_name = 'ArcFace', model = None, enforce_detection = True, detector_backend = 'skip', align = False, normalization = 'base')
  ```

-#### In test_align.ipynb, I made an demo showing difference between face align in insightface and deepface.
+#### In test_align.ipynb, I made an demo showing the difference between InsightFace and DeepFace in face alignment.

 #### If you have more question, please raise an issue.